 Hello from Appsody!.
 When you save the file, the change is detected and the container is automatically updated.

 http://localhost:3000to see the new message.

-To list all the collection-based containers that are running in your local Docker environment, use the
+To list all the stack-based containers that are running in your local environment, use the

 appsody ps command.
 The output provides information about the container ID, name, image, and the status of each container.